amberhunt955/portfolio/README.md

 There are still a lot of improvements I would like to make:

+<li>As I've expanded my skills since creating this project, I'm currently in the process of refactoring my code and making it cleaner and more readable to other developers</li>

 <li>On the home page, I want to have the content fade in as you scroll to each section</li>

 <li>I'd love for the footer to gracefully move into position on scroll up, rather than just appearing</li>